NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 This proves that Jesus accepts prayer and that he is [omniscient](#omniscience), two attributes only God has.

+## 2 Corinthians 13:14

+> The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all.

+This scripture highlights the trinity, and talks about three relationships, grace, love and fellowship.
+Grace means tresting someone with blessing even though they don't deserve it.
+Love is to give if yourself for someone else.
+Fellowship is to have intimate communion with someone.
+Relationships like these are only possible between persons, so having fellowship with the Holy Spirit shows that he is a person.

 ## Galatians 4:6

 > And because you are sons, God has sent the Spirit of his Son into our hearts, crying, “Abba!
 Father!”